TheSpaceTrail/TheSpaceTrail/STORYBOARD.md

 You start off on Earth in 2069 as all space-faring countries are aiming to be the first to fly to Saturn

-Upon starting the game, you are granted a number of credits (say, 10,000) to purchase items with.
+Upon starting the game, you are granted a number of credits (say, 10,000) and starting supplies (5X FOOD, 5X SPARE PARTS, 5X ARMS) to purchase items with.
 Additionally, you are met with 3 options to spawn in - Kazakhstan, Latveria and New Floridia

 Kazakhstan is a thriving civilization, with advanced food production technology, granting an increased amount of food, with equally healthy benefits. (dunno how the food system will work tho, theoretically will grant some 25% advantage)